Bohdan-Khomtchouk/book-errata-community-service/README.md

 # book-errata-community-service
-My contributions towards improving modern machine learning literature
+My personal contributions towards improving modern machine learning literature.
+I submit these directly to the publishing houses of the respective books I read.